klauer/epics-sumo-mirror/doc/reference-sumo.rst

   This defines names or URLs for patch files.
 This is the only name, where several values may be provided as a comma separated list.

+commands
+  This defines commands that are executed *after* the source code is checked out and *before* any patches are applied.

 Note that you can define an empty value (on the bash shell) like in this example::